wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'attract more PIRATES',
     'carry diseases',
     'could give you sunburns',
-    'marking the border of a kingdom',
+    'mark the border of a kingdom',

   ];
   gen_data['seamonster'] = [